 Permanent Supportive Housing (PSH) in Louisiana is designed to offer low-rent living units providing limited healthcare services to low-income elderly people with mental disabilities, including disabilities developed due to aging.
 Applicants traditionally have had difficulty living successfully in a community.
 There may be a significant waiting list for services, and people who are homeless get priority.
 Download the application here.
 Contrary to it’s name PSH is probably not a permanent solution for persons with dementia.

-There are also veterans homes in Louisiana, which are residential care facilities that provide long-term care for veterans.
-In addition to nursing home care, assisted living and memory care may be provided.
+There are also five veterans’ homes in Louisiana, which are residential care facilities that provide long-term care for veterans.
+They are located in Reserve (a 40 minute drive up the river from New Orleans), Jackson (in Plantation Country), Monroe (Northern Louisiana), Bossier City (Shreveport), and Jennings (45 minutes west from Lafayette).
+In addition to nursing home care, assisted living and memory care are provided at each of these.
 Payment is made directly from the VA to the facility.
-State veterans homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
+State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
 Because there is often a waiting list, contact a home before visiting to see if your loved one is eligible to live there.
+For more information, including contacts and admissions documents, click here.

 Other ways to help pay for memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you can claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs.